krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 **List of change made to the OpenAPI Specification (OAS)**:
 - The path parameter `project` has been changed to `projectId` on every endpoint that requires it.
-Otherwise there would be a potential clash between `project` field in path and `project` field in the request/response body ( fork-related field) that would cause issues with Rest Dynamic Controller operations.
+Otherwise there would be a potential clash between `project` field in path and `project` field in the request/response body (which is a fork-related field, used when forking a repository) that would cause issues with Rest Dynamic Controller operations due to ambiguity.
 Note that `projectId` could be either a project name or a project ID even if the field is named `projectId`.
 - The path parameter `repositoryId` has been changed to `id` on every endpoint that requires it.
 This is done to be aligned with the naming convention used in response bodies by the Azure DevOps REST API.
 - In the `delete` endpoint the response status code has been changed from `200` to `204` as the Azure DevOps REST API actually returns a `204 No Content` status code when a repository is deleted successfully.
 - Some addtional schemas are added, such as `GitRepositoryUpdateOptions`.
-This schema is used in the `update` operation to allow updating only the name and default branch of a Git repository.
+This schema is used in the `update` operation to allow updating only the name and default branch of a GitRepository.

 ## `Pipeline`